NBISweden/workshop-reproducible-research/pages/git/git-2-creating-repositories.md

-In order to create a new git repository, we first need a directory to track.
+In order to create a new Git repository, we first need a directory to track.
 For this tutorial, go ahead and create a directory called `git_tutorial`, then navigate into it.

 > **Attention!** <br>
 > The directory should *not* be within the `workshop-reproducible-research`
-> directory, since this is itself a git-tracked directory.
+> directory, since this is itself a Git-tracked directory.

-Once we are inside the desired directory, we can *initialise* git with the following command:
+Once we are inside the desired directory, we can *initialise* Git with the following command:

 ```bash
 git init